jmerizia/parallel-pytorch/README.md

 ## Parallel Pytorch

-A (WIP) implementation of DeepSpeed/Megatron-ML style 3D parallelism, along with some models and helpful utilities.
+A (WIP) lightweight implementation of DeepSpeed/Megatron-ML style 3D parallelism, along with some models and helpful utilities.
+It is based around the [DistDL](https://github.com/distdl/distdl) programming model, but aims to be feature complete for transformers.

 ## Todo